-EDLD 6306 Proposal and Dissertation Research is the class for defending the proposal and the final study.
-Dissertation defenses are to be scheduled a minimum of two weeks following the announcement of successful passage of comprehensive examinations.
-Dissertation defenses will be scheduled no later than three weeks prior to the dissertation submission deadline by Graduate Studies.
-Dissertation proposals and defenses may be canceled if hard copies are not provided by the student to the committee two weeks before the scheduled defense.
+EDLD 6306 Proposal and Dissertation Research is the class for preparing and defending the proposal and final dissertation.
+Successful passage of comprehensive exams is required before a final dissertation defense can be scheduled.
+The dissertation defense must be scheduled prior to the dissertation submission deadlines established by Graduate Studies.
+Dissertation proposals and defenses may be canceled if a copy of the draft is not provided by the student to the committee ten days before the scheduled committee convening.
+A dissertation proposal and final dissertation defense may not be scheduled in the same semester.